Noahs-ARK/idea_relations/README.md

 `tokenize`, `lemmatize` and `nostopwords` are preprocessing options that we currently support.

-All packages in requirements.txt are necessary.
+We list all packages used in requirements.txt.
-Run `pip install -r requirements.txt` to install them.
-TeX installations is also required to compile the tex files (it is also necessary for the matplotlib backend configuration).
+One way to install these packages is to run `pip install -r requirements.txt`;
+alternatively, one can use `conda create --name idea_relations --file requirements.txt` to create a new environment for running this package.
+Our output can be an automatically compiled pdf file if we can find TeX installations.

+If you have any questions regarding the framework or usage of this repository, please direct your questions to [Chenhao Tan](https://chenhaot.com) and [Dallas Card](http://www.cs.cmu.edu/~dcard/).